-My work examines how members of race-class subjugated communities mobilize in response to social policy failures, particularly at the subnational level.
-My dissertation and book project, "Racialized Disasters & Grassroots Resistance in American Political Development," challenges the prevailing view in political science that national, federated organizations are the primary agents in mass politics by establishing subnational grassroots organizations’ pivotal role in political transformation.
+My current work examines how members of race-class subjugated communities mobilize in response to social policy failures, particularly at the subnational level.
+My book project, "Racialized Disasters & Grassroots Resistance in American Political Development," challenges the prevailing view in political science that national, federated organizations are the primary agents in mass politics by establishing subnational grassroots organizations’ pivotal role in political transformation.

 I am also a co-PI (with Vesla Weaver and Tracey Meares) for the Portals Policing Project, which draws from the largest-known archive of first-hand accounts of policing to examine how police-citizen interactions shape political knowledge and political discourse in majority-Black spaces in the United States.
 Our collaborative work has been published in The Journal of Urban Affairs, The Journal of Politics, The Journal of Race & Ethnicity Politics, Science, and the Florida Law Review.